nhungoc1508/summer23-homework/homework/2--Paths-and-Identifications/HW-2-2--Path-Algebra-and-J.lagda.md

 ```
 trans : x ≡ y → y ≡ z → x ≡ z -- ? note this is transitivity and not transport
+-- This is currently not very computationally fast
 trans {x = x} p q = subst (λ k → x ≡ k) q p -- TODO: revise
 ```